Skip to main content

 Blocked : Thisi showw ewoul dordi naril ywrit easen tence.

-10. Design and implement a Java Swing program that lets the user type a document into a TextArea and then provides the following analysis of the document: the number of words in the document, the number of characters in the document, and the percentage of words that have more than six letters.
+Design and implement a Java Swing program that lets the user type a document into a TextArea and then provides the following analysis of the document: the number of words in the document, the number of characters in the document, and the percentage of words that have more than six letters.
+In order to test your analysis program, modify the analysis method below so that it takes a string and returns an array of the three numbers computed in the analysis described above.

-11. Design and write a Java Swing program that searches for single-digit numbers in a text and changes them to their corresponding words.
+Design and write a Java Swing program that searches for single-digit numbers in a text and changes them to their corresponding words.
 For example, the string “4 score and 7 years ago” would be converted into “four score and seven years ago”.
+In order to test your number words program, modify the wordify method below so that it takes a string and returns a new string that has wordified all single digit numbers.

 String: XX_XXXXXXXX__XXX_XXXX_XX____XXX_XX_XX_XXX____X____XXXXXXXX_X